 An encoder program is also required to turn audio into a streamable form.

-Some radio automation & DJ programs like Sam Broadcaster and DJ programs, for instance, Mixxx or Virtual DJ have built-in encoders.
+Some radio automation like Sam Broadcaster and DJ programs, for instance, Mixxx or Virtual DJ have built-in encoders.
 You won't have to purchase an encoder separately.

 Recording and editing programs

-Radio shows need to be recorded & edited.
+Radio shows need to be recorded and edited.
 If you'd not anticipated this radio cost, don't fuss as you can get free solutions: